rnanosaur/rnanosaur.github.io/_docs/02-bill-of-materials.md

 ## 3D parts

-If you want print NanoSaur, you should buy these spool.
+If you want print nanosaur, you should buy these spool.
 I suggest the Ninjatek TPU if you use a bowden 3D printer.
 Otherwise you can use other type of TPU.

 | Quantity | Part                | Cost | URL | Notes |
 |:--------:|---------------------|------|-----|-------|